 There are two electoral wards in this part of the borough – Elthorne and Northfield.
 The former is solidly Labour, the latter was all-Conservative until May 2018, but now only one Tory survives.
 South Ealing Underground station is still there, though.

 In the south-west of the borough, Southall is the heart of West London’s Asian community and politically a Labour heartland.
 About half its population is Asian, comprising Muslims, Hindus and, in particular, Sikhs.
 Its Broadway contains a wealth of Asian shops and bazaars and there are said to be ten gurdwaras in the area, five mosques and two Hindu temples along with ten Christian churches of various denominations.
 Southall’s political past includes a major demonstration against the National Front in 1979, at which school teacher Blair Peach died after being knocked unconscious, almost certainly by a police officer.
-Southall was also the communal home of one of Britain’s finest reggae groups, Misty In Roots, and the birth place of one of its best jazz singers, Cleo Laine.
-The film Bend It Like Beckham was set there.
+Southall was also the home of one of Britain’s finest reggae groups, Misty In Roots, and one of its best jazz singers, Cleo Laine.
+The film Bend It Like Beckham was partly set there.